 Distribution, Population, and Habitat

-Atlantic species live on both sides of the Atlantic Ocean, while Pacific species live in the North Pacific Ocean and Arauceanian species live off the coast of Chile.
-Many species are marine, while others are anadromous, such as the blueback and alewife subspecies of river herrings.
+Atlantic species live on both sides of the Atlantic Ocean, while Pacific species live in the North Pacific Ocean, and Araucanian species live off the coast of Chile.
+Many species are marine, while others are anadromous, such as the blueback and alewife species of river herrings.
 On the other hand, the toothed river herring or Papuan river sprat (Clupeoides papuensis) is a freshwater species.

 Predators and Prey

-The definition of these fish in terms of diet is a small forage fish or filter-feeding fish.
-They consume many animals that are smaller than them, including various types of zooplankton and phytoplankton.
-They make up for their small size by forming huge schools and with their excellent hearing, they can quickly react to predators.
+The definition of these fish in terms of diet is a small forage fish or a filter-feeding fish.
+They consume many animals that are smaller than themselves, including various types of zooplankton and phytoplankton.
+They make up for their small size by forming huge schools, and with their excellent hearing, they can quickly react to predators.

 What do herring eat?